 Define elements and significance of internal fraud in relation to the Fraud Triangle

 Describe how raising the Perception of Detection is effective at speaking to the thought process in the mind of a potential perpetrator

 List 5 steps to raise the Perception of Detection in the workplace

 Give examples within each step that can be modified and practiced in the participant's specific workplace

 No prerequisite knowledge is required to be successful in this course.

 Program Level: Basic

 Refunds and Cancellations:

 Requests for refunds must be made in writing within 30 days of the purchase date.
-No refunds will be granted after the completion of the qualified assessment has been completed.
+No refunds will be granted after the qualified assessment has been completed.
 For complaints or concerns, please contact Meagan Smith at

 Dawson Forensics is registered with the National Association of State Boards of Accountancy (NASBA) as a sponsor of continuing professional education on the National Registry of CPE Sponsors.
 State boards of accountancy have the final authority on the acceptance of individual courses for CPE credit.
 Complaints regarding registered sponsors may be submitted to the National Registry of CPE Sponsors through its website: